 Suppose that the size of the sliding window is 4.
-At the first window position, the smallest element is 1:
+At the first window position, the smallest value is 1:

-Then the window moves one step forward.
-The new number 3 is smaller than the numbers 5 and 4 in the chain, so the numbers 5 and 4 are removed from the chain and the number 3 is added to the chain.
-The smallest element is still 1.
+Then the window moves one step right.
+The new element 3 is smaller than the elements 4 and 5 in the queue, so the elements 4 and 5 are removed from the queue and the element 3 is added to the queue.
+The smallest value is still 1.

 After this, the window moves again, and the smallest element 1 does not belong to the window anymore.
-Thus, it is removed from the chain and the smallest element is now 3.
-In addition, the new number 4 is added to the chain.
+Thus, it is removed from the queue and the smallest value is now 3.
+Also the new element 4 is added to the queue.

-The next new element 1 is smaller than all elements in the chain.
-Thus, all elements are removed from the chain and it will only contain the element 1:
+The next new element 1 is smaller than all elements in the queue.
+Thus, all elements are removed from the queue and it will only contain the element 1:

 Finally the window reaches its last position.
-The number 2 is added to the chain, but the smallest element inside the window is still 1.
+The element 2 is added to the queue, but the smallest value inside the window is still 1.

-Also in this algorithm, each element in the array is added to the chain exactly once and removed from the chain at most once.
-Thus, the total time complexity of the algorithm is O(n).
+Since each array element is added to the queue exactly once and removed from the queue at most once, the algorithm works in O(n) time.